-Kristin Arwood, Director
+Kristin Arwood, Director of AS

-Academic Support offers tutoring, persistence coaching, and peer mentoring.
-Our goal is to support students as they build a comprehensive grasp of course content and develop essential academic skills and strategies for success.
-The Academic Support team believes in the potential of each student and provides a welcoming and encouraging space in which students can receive assistance to discover and strengthen their skills - empowering students as they persist in their coursework.
+Academic Support provides peer tutoring and academic coaching opportunities to undergraduate students working towards mastery of course content or looking to build transferrable academic skills.
+Our team members tailor each 1:1 session, study group, and workshop to the needs of the learner, creating purposeful and intentional pathways toward academic achievement.
+We believe in the potential of each student and provide a welcoming and encouraging space in which students can receive assistance to discover and strengthen their skills empowering students as they persist in their coursework.